 - Most customers don’t have any technical understanding of what you are doing, so there is a margin for you to learn as you go with various appliance repairs you have never encountered or have less experience with.

 - Although most customers are not technically sophisticated, they know when they are being treated fairly.
 If you treat them with respect and don’t try to take advantage of them, you can easily win their loyalty and repeat business or referrals.

 - People don’t scrutinize your bill to the last penny, so this is an opportunity to make your profit margin.
 But there’s a balance.
 If you push it too far, you’ll get paid today, but lose in the long run when they call somebody else next time.

-I have been self-employed most my adult life, and few other opportunities have been so easy to start up, manage, and grow.
-I hope this helps you make your decision whether to get into the appliance repair business.
+I have been self-employed most of my adult life, and few other opportunities have been so easy to start up, manage, and grow.
+I hope this helps you make your decision about whether to get into the appliance repair business.